mspringe/On-the-Use-of-Pooling-in-Autoencoders/readme.md

 The L1 loss, i.e. mean of pairwise absolute differences between the colour channels, was used as loss during training.
 Adam was chosen as the method for optimization steps.

-All models were trained for 100000 iterations, the progress is visualized in the following plots.
+All models were trained for 100,000 iterations.
+The progress is visualized in the following plots.
-Additional to the L1 loss over time (/ steps), a sample image and its prediction is depicted.
+Additional to the L1 loss over time (/ steps), a sample image and its prediction is depicted every 5,000 steps.
 The top row contains the original colour image, as well as its a and b channels, the bottom row the predicted colour image, as well as corresponding a and b channels.